HannaInIT/animals/README.md

-# Beast animals of the World
+# Best animals of the World

 In this document, you can see a list of the best animals in the world.
 They possess agility, intelligence, and charm.
 Can you guess who they are based on their description?